a cat sleeping to represent how to switch off from work

 Respect your need to rest

-Young girl in bed hiding beneath her blanket from the alarm clock noiseThere is a cruel irony in the amount of discipline it takes to switch off from work.
+heather townsend is sitting in a chair reading her book Poised for PartnershipThere is a cruel irony in the amount of discipline it takes to switch off from work.
 It isn’t as easy as shutting your laptop and calling it a day – it requires planning and determination.
 However, if you want to consistently perform to the best of your abilities (and avoid burnout), you must respect your body’s need to rest and recuperate.

 That’s why it is so important to learn how to switch off from work.
 Whilst it may take some time to adjust, setting boundaries with your clients (and yourself) will allow you to create a sustainable work schedule, ensuring you’re consistently at your best.

-We have a great course in our subscriber-only site Progress to Partner called How to put together a development plan to achieve your career goals.
+One of the 14 great courses in Progress to Partner Academy is called How to put together a development plan to achieve your career goals.
 The course gives you the structure, clarity, and guidance to gain the skills, knowledge, mindset, and experience to take your career to the next stage or level – whatever you want that to be.
 Check it out here

 Related Post